Cleburn History, Family Crest & Coats of Arms

-Anglo-Saxons.
+The name Cleburn belongs to the early history of Britain, it's origins lie with the Anglo-Saxons.
 It is a product of their having lived in Cliburn, a small parish in the county of Westmorland (now part of Cumbria).
 The place name dates back to c.
 1140 when it was listed as Clibbrun.
 Literally it means "stream by the cliff or bank," from the Old English words "clif" + "burna."
-CITATION[CLOSE]

 Early Origins of the Cleburn family

 The surname Cleburn was first found in Westmorland at Cliburn, a village and civil parish, in the West ward and union , now in the Eden District of Cumbria.
 "The parish is pleasantly situated between the rivers Eden and Lavennet, which bound it on two sides, and is intersected by the small river Lethe."
 Cliburn Hall, is a three storey Pele tower built by Robert de Cliburn in 1387.
 Richard Cliburn made changes to the hall in 1567 and added a stone which reads "Richard Cleburn this they me called.
 In which my time hath built this Hall.
 A.D.
 1567."
 St Cuthbert's Church dates back to the 12th century and was restored in the 19th century.

 This web page shows only a small excerpt of our Cleburn research.
 Another 83 words (6 lines of text) covering the years 1364, 1475, 1660, 1600, 1677 and 1621 are included under the topic Early Cleburn History in all our PDF Extended History products and printed products wherever possible.

 Cleburn Spelling Variations